hadley/adv-r/Rcpp.md

 The chapter concludes with a selection of real case studies showing how others have used C++ and Rcpp to speed up their slow R code.

-(Link to Dirk's book "Seamless R and C++ integration with Rcpp" when available)

 ## Getting started